Daniel-0liver/libft/README.md

 ## libft
-An upgrade of libft project with some function that I made, that will be usefull for future projects.
+An upgrade of libft project with some function that I made, that will be useful for future projects.